Abdal-Shahin/AtliQ-Technologies-Sales-Finance-A-SQL-Project/README.md

 ## Company Overview

 **AtliQ Technologies**
 AtliQ Technologies is a leading computer devices manufacturer based in India, catering to 74 prominent customers, including Amazon and Croma.
-The company operates across 27 global markets, such as India, South Korea, and Italy, spanning 4 major regions—APAC, EU, and LATM.
+The company operates across 27 global markets, such as India, South Korea, and Italy, spanning 4 major regions.
 With a diverse product portfolio of 73 products and 26 variants (e.g., Plus, Standard), AtliQ specializes in 6 key segments, including peripherals, accessories, networking, and storage solutions.

 ## Problem Statement